 These values are part of our PrusaSlicer configurations and filament presets.
 No need to adjust if you are using these.
-However, if you are using filaments not present or wish to play around with it, we have developed a K-factor calibration print together with the community, to find the perfect K-values for your material and printing temperatures.
+However, if you are using filaments not present or wish to play around with the presets, we have developed a K-factor calibration print together with the community, to find the perfect K-values for your material and printing temperatures.
 These are based on the various quality and layer height presets found in PrusaSlicer.

 Calibration G-code printed with PLA at 215 °C. Most consistent line achieved with K-value 0.05 (green square).

 Calibration G-code printed with ABS at 255 °C. Most consistent line achieved with K-value 0.04 (green square).

 Calibration G-code printed with PETG at 240 °C. Most consistent line achieved with K-value 0.08 (green square).